rm511130/Tanzu-Workshop-TKGI/WIP.md

 -----------------------------------------------------
 ### LAB-6: Scaling an App on Kubernetes

-- Now let's scale up and down the number of pods running the `fact` docker image, and then let's also scale your cluster.
+- Now let's scale up and down the number of pods running the `fact` docker image.

 ![](./images/lab.png)

 - For this Lab you will need to open 3 (three) terminal windows that access your Linux Workshop VM.
-Please arrange them side by side, all simultaneously visible on your screen.
+Please arrange them side by side, per the example below, keeping all simultaneously visible on your screen.

 ![](./images/3-terminals-start.png)

+- Let's denominate as Terminal Window #1 the long, narrower terminal window on the right-side of your screen.
-- On the first terminal window, execute the following command using the `External IP` from the previous lab:
+- Using Terminal Window #1, execute the following command using the `External IP` from the previous lab.
 ```
-while true; do curl http://35.227.49.80/10; sleep 1; echo; done;
+while true; do curl http://35.227.49.80/10; echo; done;
 ```
+- Let's denominate as Terminal Window #2 the top, wider terminal window on the left-side of your screen.

-- On the second terminal window, execute the following command:
+- Using Terminal Window #2, execute the following command:
 ```
 watch kubectl get pods -o wide
 ```

-- And on the third window, execute the following commands:
+- Using Terminal Window #3, i.e. the remaining terminal window that has an available Linux prompt, execute the following commands:
 ```
 kubectl scale deployment fact --replicas=20
 ```

+- Your screen should look like the example shown below:

 ![](./images/3-terminals-executing.png)

-- On the second terminal window, you should see an output similar to the example shown below:
+- On Terrminal Window #2, you should see an output similar to the example shown below:

 ```
 NAME                  READY  STATUS    RESTARTS   AGE    IP            NODE